 az storage container create \ --account-name mystorageaccount \ --name mydisks

 Upload the VHD

-Now upload your custom disk with az storage blob upload.
-You upload and store your custom disk as a page blob.
+Upload your custom disk with az storage blob upload.
+You'll upload and store your custom disk as a page blob.

 Specify your access key, the container you created in the previous step, and then the path to the custom disk on your local computer: